friendly-bits/geoip-shell/Documentation/INSTALLATION.md

 Alternatively, you can use an online service which will do the same check for you.
 There are multiple services providing this functionality.
 To find them, look up 'IP Address In CIDR Range Check' in your preferred online search engine.

-A third way to do that is by examining your network configuration (which is in your router) and making sure that the autodetected subnets match those in the configuration.
+A third way to do that is by examining your network configuration (in your router) and making sure that the autodetected subnets match those in the configuration.

 If you find out that the subnets were detected incorrectly, you can type in 'h' and manually enter the correct subnets which you want to whitelist.
 I would also appreciate if you let me know about that so I can improve the autodetection code (I will need some details about your network).

 ## **'(A)uto-detect local subnets when autoupdating and at launch or keep this config (c)onstant?'**

-As the above question, you will see this one if installing the suite in whitelist mode and you chose 'host'.
+As the above question, you will see this one if installing the suite in whitelist mode and you answered `n` to the question about WAN interfaces.

 The rationale for this question is that network configuration may change, and if it does then previously correctly auto-detected subnets may become irrelevant.

 If you type in 'a', each time geoip firewall rules are initialized or updated, LAN subnets will be re-detected.

-If you type in 'c' then whatever subnets have been detected during installation will be kept forever (until you re-install the suite).
+If you type in 'c' then whatever subnets have been detected during installation will be kept forever (until you re-install geoip-shell).

 Generally if autodetection worked as expected during installation, most likely it will work correctly every time, so it is a good idea to allow auto-detection with each update.
 If not then, well, not.